-Widely exhibiting, the artist received many awards, including the Buffalo Society of Artists Prize, California Art Club Gold Medal and others.
+Widely exhibiting, he received many awards, including the Buffalo Society of Artists Prize, California Art Club Gold Medal and others.

-Nowadays, Reiffel’s artwork can be found in private and various public collections, such as the San Diego Museum of Art, the San Diego History Center, the Smithsonian American Art Museum and the Corcoran Gallery of Art, both in Washington D.C., the Art Institute of Chicago.
+Reiffel’s artwork can be found in private and various public collection: the San Diego Museum of Art, the San Diego History Center, the Smithsonian American Art Museum and the Corcoran Gallery of Art, both in Washington D.C., the Art Institute of Chicago.
 Some canvases are held in San Diego County Municipal Building.

 In 2007, a painting by Reiffel titled ‘Autumn Design number 2’ was purchased at Christie’s in Los Angeles for $73,000.